-Using Storage VMotion
+Using Storage vMotion

-Storage VMotion allows you to move a running virtual machine from one VMFS volume to another.
+Storage vMotion allows you to move a running virtual machine from one storage cluster to another.
 Taking the virtual machine or its associated storage offline is not required.
-All datastore types are supported, including local storage, VMFS, and NAS (network attached storage).
+All datastore types are supported, including local storage, VMFS, NAS (network attached storage), and VVols (virtual volumes).

 You can place the virtual machine and all its disks in a single location, or select separate locations for the virtual machine configuration file and each virtual disk.
-The virtual machine remains on the same host during Storage VMotion.
+The virtual machine remains on the same host during Storage vMotion.

-To perform storage VMotion, you use the VirtualMachine.RelocateVM_Task method.
+To perform Storage vMotion, call the VirtualMachine object's RelocateVM\Task method.
 The RelocateVMSpec passed in to the method allows you to specify the target datastore and target host or resource pool.